I never struggled to get the attention of men. But it seemed that I mostly attracted “the wrong” ones. And there is only one person to blame – me.

 Last but not least – if you want a long-term relationship, you might better start your relationship goals as friends, upgrade this bond with being the very best friends, and after that, you can progress into the best match for each other.

-I can’t confirm if this really works in practice just yet because I don’t even have a very best friend.
-And I’m not sure if I’m able to be one to anybody.
-This hurts, won’t lie, so I might stick to the cats for now.
-Even this bond wasn’t easy to establish.
+I can’t confirm if this really works in practice just yet because I don’t even have a very best friend anymore.
+And I’m not sure if I’m able to be one to anybody at the moment.
+This hurts, I won’t lie.
+I might stick to the cats, for now, even this bond wasn’t easy to establish.

 Why would you even listen to me or any other dating advice?
 This is the question for you actually.
 Why did you click on the article in the first place? 😉